abiquo/abiquo-theme-generator/README.md

 How to add more elements to the branding form
 =============================================

-Locate the hash of the elements you want to modify
+Locate the hash of the elements you want to modify on the file lib/theme_utils.rb

 ENTERPRISE_IMAGES
 ENTERPRISE_COLORS